seeduvax/simphonie/README.md

 This library is part of the simphonie project, used by the project for its own needs.
 However it can be used to support any SMP related application or library.

+Caution: the primary git repository hosts two main "components"
+  - simdeck: the SMP SDK subject of this readme and tracked with all simdeck-* branches.
+  - simphonie: A SMP runtime implementation, tracked with all simphonie-* branches.

 ## SMP / ECSS-E-ST-40-07C
 SMP stands for Simulation Modelling Platform.
 It is an [ECSS][0] standard defining C++ interface for simulation models and simulation execution